-You should discuss with your Virginia divorce attorney, or Richmond divorce lawyer James H. Wilson, Jr., whether there exists clear, positive and convincing evidence of adultery in your particular circumstances.
+You should consult with your Virginia divorce attorney or Richmond divorce lawyer James H. Wilson, Jr., to discuss how allegations of adultery may affect the outcome of your divorce case.